BLAKE3-team/BLAKE3/b3sum/README.md

 FLAGS:
     -h, --help        Prints help information
-        --keyed       Uses the keyed mode, with the raw 32-byte key read from stdin --no-mmap     Disables memory mapping
+        --keyed       Uses the keyed mode.
+The secret key is read from standard input, and it must be exactly 32 raw bytes.
+        --no-mmap     Disables memory mapping
         --no-names    Omits filenames in the output
-        --raw         Writes raw output bytes to stdout, rather than hex. --no-names is implied.
+        --raw         Writes raw output bytes to stdout, rather than hex.
-                      In this case, only a single input is allowed -V, --version     Prints version information
+                      --no-names is implied.
+In this case, only a single input is allowed.
+    -V, --version     Prints version information

 OPTIONS:
-        --derive-key <CONTEXT>    Uses the key derivation mode, with the input as key material -l, --length <LEN>            The number of output bytes, prior to hex encoding (default 32)
+        --derive-key <CONTEXT>    Uses the key derivation mode, with the given context string.
+Cannot be used with --keyed.
+    -l, --length <LEN>            The number of output bytes, prior to hex encoding (default 32)
+        --num-threads <NUM>       The maximum number of threads to use.
+By default, this is the number of logical cores.
+                                  If this flag is omitted, or if its value is 0, RAYON_NUM_THREADS is also respected.

 ARGS:
     <file>...